 Groundwater and Springs

 Springs are windows into the aquifer, which supplies our drinking water.
-They are also a great reminder that our water resources are all connected.
 Many creeks go into the aquifer via sinkholes, mix with groundwater, and later emerge at springs and rivers.
-Wetlands filter water that will end up in the aquifer and help protect springs and our drinking water.

 Water quality, clarity, and levels have been decreasing in many of our springs.
-Important factors to protecting springs include reducing both nutrient loading and water use.
+To protect springs we need to reduce nutrient loading and water use.
 Excess nutrients often come from fertilizers (residential and agricultural), septic systems, and wastewater treatment plants.
-This, coupled with reductions in flow, can trigger unhealthy algal blooms in waterways.
+This, coupled with reductions in flow, can trigger unhealthy algal outbreaks in waterways.

-We are all responsible for protecting groundwater and springs, even if you don't live near a spring.
-Water that soaks into the ground may travel through underground caves and small pore spaces to springs miles away.
 We may be contributing to the lower water levels at nearby springs when we use water to irrigate our lawns, wash our clothes and dishes, etc. This is referred to as the springshed concept.
+It is important for all of us to conserve water where we can.

 Santa Fe Springs Protection Forums